SamCope24/DesignPrinciples/DependencyInversion/README.md

 - A high level module is anything that is calling something else
 - Dependency Injection is one way of implementing the Dependency Inversion principle (But not the only way!)
 - DI allows us to easily swap out areas of our application
+- Whenever you see the 'new' keyword, that is an indication of tight coupling